 Some people choose to limit their reflections to patient-related matters.
 This type of journaling was dubbed “parallel charting” by Rita Charon, MD, PhD.
 She decribes this as a “chart” outside of the traditional medical record where personal and clinical considerations critical to the care of the patient that do not belong in the official chart can be recorded.
 (Charon R. Literature and medicine.
 Am J Med Sci, 2000; 319(5):285-91.)
 For example, how your patient, dying from prostate cancer, reminds you of your grandfather so it is hard to go in the room.

 Frequency of entries is at your discretion.
-You are not obligated to share all journal entries and may choose to submit sample entries or a summary of why you chose to journal and what you learned or gained from the experience into Canvas.
+You are not obligated to share all journal entries and may choose to submit sample entries or a summary of why you chose to journal and what you learned or gained from the experience at the end of the clerkship.